Merci-chao/userChrome.js/docs/multitabrows/index.md

 - [Pick & Save Images](https://web.archive.org/web/20161220000058/https://addons.mozilla.org/en-US/firefox/addon/picknsave/)
 - [History Submenus II](https://web.archive.org/web/20170424025533/https://addons.mozilla.org/en-US/firefox/addon/history-submenus-2/)

 My first extension, **Personal Menu**, once reached over **165,000 users** at its peak and was actively maintained for 10 years.
 Two of my other projects were fortunately featured by AMO (addons.mozilla.org).
-Although these extensions could not survive the Quantum era (Firefox 57+), some of their functionality continue to live on through [`userChrome.js`](https://github.com/Merci-chao/userChrome.js).
+Although these extensions could not survive the Quantum era (Firefox 57+), Some of their functionality continues to live on through `userChrome.js`.
+You can visit [my repository](https://github.com/Merci-chao/userChrome.js) to explore them.

 Now, my focus is on **Multi Tab Rows**, the project I’ve poured hundreds—if not thousands—of hours into.
 It will continue evolving as long as Firefox allows.